 ©Tiffany Sims/Shutterstock.com

-Crows are impressive, and extremely intelligent birds.
+Crows are impressive and brilliant birds.
 Their intellect spans farther than we even know.
-These birds are capable of planning ahead, and they can throw problem-solving into the mix, too.
+These birds are capable of planning, and they can throw problem-solving into the mix, too.
 They know how much they need to eat, how much they need to bring back for their family, how much they should store away, and what to do if another bird is looking to steal their food.

 A Crow is a Good Friend to Have